pyta-uoft/pyta/docs/debug/index.md

 # Loop Debugging

 This page describes an additional PythonTA feature: print-based loop debugging.
-This feature makes it easier to trace the execution of a for loop by printing the state of each loop iteration in a nicely-formatted table using the [tabulate] library.
+This feature makes it easier to trace the execution of a loop by printing the state of each loop iteration in a nicely-formatted table using the [tabulate] library.

 ## Example usage

-This feature uses the `python_ta.debug.AccumulationTable` as a context manager wrapping a for loop.
+This feature uses the `python_ta.debug.AccumulationTable` as a context manager wrapping a loop.

-Here is a complete example of its use:
+### For Loop Example

 ```python
 # demo.py